muratkeremozcan/books/contract-testing/notes.md

 ## Provider-driven (bi-directional) contract testing

 Consumer-Driven Contract Testing is highly effective when the consumer has a close relationship with the provider, typically within the same organization.
 However, when dealing with third-party providers, especially those who might not be aware of or prioritize the specific needs of any single consumer, this approach becomes unfeasible.

-**Unknown Consumers**: In some cases, a third-party provider may not even know who all of their consumers are.
-They provide a public API, and various clients may interact with it.
-In such scenarios, it’s impractical for the provider to tailor their API to specific consumer-driven contracts.
+It might also happen that the provider is not testable locally, which makes running the tests from the consumer impossible on the provider side.

 **Provider-Driven Contract Testing** makes more sense in these situations.
-The provider defines the contract (API specification), and it’s up to the consumers to align with this specification.
+The provider defines the contract (OpenAPI specification), and it’s up to the consumers to align with this specification.
 This shifts the responsibility to the consumer to ensure that they are compatible with the provider’s API, rather than the other way around.

 The flow: